 Vector addition systems with states (VASSs) are an established model of concurrency with extensive applications in modelling and analysis of hardware, software, chemical, biological and business processes.
 They are non-deterministic finite automata equipped with a fixed number of integer counters that may be incremented or decremented when changing control state, as long as they remain non-negative.

 We explore the notion of \emph{history-determinism} for VASSs when used as acceptors to define languages of finite words.
 History-determinism is a restricted form of non-determinism.
-In a nutshell, a non-deterministic automaton is history-deterministic (HD) if there exists a \emph{resolver}, a strategy to stepwise produce a run for any input word given one letter at a time, in such a way that if the given word is in the language of the automaton (some accepting run exists) then the run produced by the resolver is also accepting.
+In a nutshell, a non-deterministic automaton is history-deterministic (HD) if there exists a \emph{resolver}, which is a strategy to stepwise produce a run for any input word given one letter at a time, in such a way that if there exist some accepting run on the given word then the run produced by the resolver is also accepting.

 The original motivation for HDness comes from formal verification: most modelling formalisms incorporate some form of non-determinism, e.g., to over-approximate deterministic algorithms, to state specifications concisely, or to model system behaviour due to uncontrollable external environments.
-However, for non-deterministic models, many formal analysis techniques require costly determinization steps that are often the main barrier to efficient procedures.
-History-deterministic automata provide a middle ground: they are typically more succinct, or even more expressive, than their deterministic counterparts while preserving some of their good algorithmic properties, They were also called ``good-for-games'' as they preserve the winner of games under composition and thus allow solving games without determinization.
+However, for non-deterministic models, many formal analysis techniques require costly determinisation steps that are often the main barrier to efficient procedures.
+History-deterministic automata provide a middle ground: they are typically more succinct, or even more expressive, than their deterministic counterparts while preserving some of their good algorithmic properties.
+They were also called ``good-for-games'' as they preserve the winner of games under composition and thus allow solving games without determinisation.

-Any resolver must always chose language-maximal successors.
+Any resolver must always choose language-maximal successors, that is, the language of the chosen successor must also include the language of any alternative successor.
 When considering languages of finite words, being able to continue making language-maximal choices is even a sufficient condition for being a resolver.
-In this case therefore, resolvers can be assumed to be positional (base decision only on the current configuration, not the full history leading to it).
-Perhaps surprisingly, resolvers for VASSs are not necessarily monotone, and may require more than just comparing counter values to integer thresholds (see \cref{app:lang-max}).
+Therefore, in this case, resolvers can be assumed to be (configuration) positional: they base their decisions only on the current configuration and not the full history leading to it.
+Perhaps surprisingly, resolvers for VASSs are not necessarily monotone with respect to counter values, and may require more than just comparing counters to integer thresholds (see \cref{app:lang-max}).